singular-gpispace/modular/README.md

 spack install modular

 ```
-Optionaly, we can install the modular framework in a Spack environment by substituing the last line of code with the following commands.
+Optionally, the modular framework can be installed in a Spack environment by replacing the last line of code with the following commands.

 Create an environment:
 ```bash